Westchester County Third Offense DWI Lawyer

 The State goes to great lengths to discourage and punish driving under the influence.
 One of the ways that it does this is to offer enhanced penalties to people convicted of multiple DWI charges.

-It is also worth noting that prosecutors will examine a driver’s criminal record in other states as well.
-This is because the law allows courts to count DWI convictions in other jurisdictions.
-A Westchester County third offense DWI lawyer could help individuals to understand the charges they are facing in a potential third offense DWI case.
+It is also worth noting that prosecutors examine a driver’s criminal record in other states as well.
+This is because the law allows courts to count drunk driving convictions in other jurisdictions.
+A Westchester County lawyer could help individuals understand the charges they are facing in a potential third offense DWI case.

 It is essential that any person facing a third DWI charge take aggressive steps to protect themselves.
 Unlike a first offense DWI, a third charge is not a misdemeanor level offense.
 Under New York Vehicle and Traffic Code §1193(c), a third DWI conviction within ten years is a Class D felony.